Larks & Deserts, birding the southern Namibian Biomes & Deserts; Individual Ornithology & Nature Photography Tour in Southern Namibia

 Dune Landscapes on the Namib Rand, Sossusvlei & the Sesriem Canyon

-Red dune valleys overgrown with yellow grass as far as the eye can see…
+Picture this: Red dune valleys blanketed in golden grass stretching as far as the eye can see…

-Ecologically sound game drives through fantastic dune valleys.
+Our ecologically mindful game drives take you through these extraordinary dune valleys.

 Day 15 &16